MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 ### Analyzing the lack of indication of keyboard focus in the sidebar menu

-If you use the **Inspect** tool to highlight a button in the sidebar navigation menu, and then drill down in the DOM tree to the `a` element, you can start to find out why the sidebar navigation menu is confusing to keyboard users.
+If you use the **Inspect** tool to highlight a link in the sidebar navigation menu, and then drill down in the DOM tree to the `a` element, you can start to find out why the sidebar navigation menu is confusing to keyboard users.

 :::image type="complex" source="../media/a11y-testing-menu-link.msft.png" alt-text="Inspecting the source code and the applied styles of a link in the sidebar navigation menu" lightbox="../media/a11y-testing-menu-link.msft.png":::
     Inspecting the source code and the applied styles of a link in the sidebar navigation menu